quicwg/base-drafts/draft-ietf-quic-http.md

 long) rather than fixed-length 32-bit fields as in HTTP/2.
 This will often produce a shorter encoding, but can produce a longer encoding for settings that use the full 32-bit space.
-Settings ported from HTTP/2 might choose to redefine their value to limit it to 30 bits for more efficient encoding, or to make use of the 62-bit space if more than 30 bits are required.
+Settings ported from HTTP/2 might choose to redefine their value to limit it to 30 bits for more efficient encoding or to make use of the 62-bit space if more than 30 bits are required.

 Settings need to be defined separately for HTTP/2 and HTTP/3.
 The IDs of